Talk (Yes album): Release

-On 16 March 1994, Yes held a Talk premiere party radio broadcast hosted by Bob Coburn at the Hard Rock in Hollywood, California.
-This was followed by a release party broadcast on 21 March.
-The album was a mild commercial success, reaching No. 20 in the UK and No. 33 in the US, their lowest charting album in the US since The Yes Album in 1971.
-Anderson and Rabin blamed the bankruptcy of the Victory label which caused a lack of promotion.
-Two tracks were released as singles—"The Calling" and "Walls"; peaking at No. 3 and 24 respectively on Billboards Hot Mainstream Rock Tracks chart.
-Carson spoke of the album following its release: "[It] was probably one of the best albums they have ever done ...
+On 16 March 1994, Yes held a premiere party radio broadcast for Talk, hosted by Bob Coburn at the original Hard Rock Cafe in Hollywood, California.
+A second broadcast followed on 21 March, the day of the album's release.
+The album underperformed commercially, reaching number 20 on the UK Albums Chart and number 33 on the US Billboard 200; the latter marked their lowest-charting studio release in the United States since The Yes Album (1971).
+Anderson and Rabin attributed the disappointing performance to the sudden financial collapse of Victory Music, which completely halted the album's ongoing promotion.
+White attributed it to a lack of forethought from the label, and felt it could have done more to promote it.
+Carson later lamented the timing of the release, stating: "[It] was probably one of the best albums they have ever done ...
 But of course it was totally at the wrong time.
-It sold around 300,000 around the world but nothing like that it should have."
+It sold around 300,000 around the world but nothing like that it should have".
+Victory Music went bankrupt later that year, leading to a general scarcity of physical copies of the album for years afterward.